 Berthing / Docking Fees

-It is a charge against vessels engaged in foreign trade that do not berth but drop anchor at either a government or privately-owned port, whether operated exclusively or commercially at the rate of one-half (1/2) of the corresponding dockage at berth at a government port, subject to the same maximum 50,000 at US$ 0.020 / GRT.
+It is a charge against vessels engaged in foreign and domestic trade that do not berth but drop anchor at either a government or privately-owned port, whether operated exclusively or commercially at the rate of one-half (1/2) of the corresponding berthing fee at berth at a government port.

 Charges Against Cargoes

 It is the amount assessed against cargoes for the use of the sea, wharves, piers or any other port facility and is paid by the shipper or consignee, as the case may be.
 If the cargo is loaded / unloaded ata registered private port or at anchorage, only 50% of the wharfage charge is imposed.
 If the private port is unregistered, the wharfage is assessed at 100%

 It is a charge against cargoes that remain in any government-owned port beyond the free storage period.
 This is being imposed to ensure contonuous flow of of cargo, to avoid congestion in the port premises, and to optimize use thereof.

 It is a charge against cargoes for the removal of goods from one vessel to another for on-carriage from portof discharge to a further destination.